jakeberg/resume/Resume.md

 - Various Nuxt.js SPAs that display information about userbase, cost, and EOL statuses of resources on each platform.
 - Shared Component library that maintains a collections of common Vue.js components that are used for each of the IMS sites.
 - Was able to reduce the enterprise footprint of Heroku apps by 20% and by locating abandonded apps and spinning them down automatically.
-- Was able to reduce Contentful Space footprint by X amount by locating spaces apps and spinning them down.
+- Was able to reduce Contentful Space footprint 25% by locating spaces apps and spinning them down.
 - Made use of SNS, SQS, Lambda, SES, to update resource statuses and send notifications to users by using the State Machine pattern.

 ### **Eli Lilly - Study Orchestration (Maestro):**